U.S. International Development Finance Corporation: Response to COVID-19

-On May 14, 2020, President Trump signed an Executive Order which delegates authority to the DFC Chief Executive Officer to make loans to private institutions to support the response to COVID-19 or strengthen relevant supply chains.
-Trump administration, through DFC, announced that it planned to give Kodak a $765 million loan for manufacturing ingredients used in pharmaceuticals, in order to rebuild the national stockpile depleted by the COVID-19 pandemic and reduce dependency on foreign factories.
+On May 14, 2020, President Trump signed an Executive Order that delegated authority to the DFC Chief Executive Officer to make loans to private institutions to support the response to COVID-19 or strengthen relevant supply chains.
+The Trump administration, through the DFC, announced a $765 million loan to Kodak to make drug ingredients, aiming to rebuild supplies drained by COVID-19 and cut reliance on foreign factories.
 The funding was put on hold as the U.S. Securities and Exchange Commission began probing allegations of insider trading by Kodak executives ahead of the deal's announcement, and DFC's inspector general announced scrutiny into the loan terms.
 The agency received criticism for the loan deal.

-The agency has given millions of dollars to ApiJect Systems.
+The agency has also given millions of dollars to ApiJect Systems.